atthecodeface/cdl_hardware/README.md

   controller - this is a configurable timing and address generator that is used to create synchronization signals and addresses for video displays.
 It is particularly used in the BBC microcomputer.

+### cdl/apb - solid regression

+This directory contains a number of APB targets and masters, and an APB arbiter/multiplexer.

+* apb_processor: an APB master that runs a very simple script language from a ROM permitting APB reads and writes, where the data read back can be mainpulated simply, and simple flow control.
+This permits configuration of APB targets from a simple ROM without a full-blown CPU.

+* apb_target_timer: a simple APB target timer peripheral with a 31-bit timer and three equality comparators

+* apb_target_rv_timer: a more sophisticated APB target timer peripheral that is compatible with RISC-V platform requirements, with a 64-bit timer and a single 64-bit greater-than comparator.
+This supports fractional addition under timer control to provide for an accurate 64-bit nanosecond timer in a system, independent of clock frequency

+* apb_target_sram_interface.cdl: a simple APB target that generates pipeline SRAM read/write requests, to allow for reading/writing of SRAMs relatively simply from a distance.

+* apb_target_gpio.cdl: a simple APB target for GPIO inputs/outputs.

+* apb_target_dprintf.cdl: a simple APB target that drives the utils/dprintf module to permit debug 'printf' to SRAMs (e.g. framebuffers) or (when implemented later...)
+UARTs.

+* apb_target_led_ws2812: an APB target that drives a chain of up to 16 Neopixel LEDs with full RGB

+* apb_target_ps2_host: an APB target that provides access to a PS/2 host interface, for example to interface with a PS/2 keyboard.

+* apb_target_de1_cl_inputs.cdl: an APB target that allows access to the state of the Cambridge University CL DE1-SOC daughterboard inputs.

+* apb_master_mux: a two-input APB master arbiter/multiplexer,
+  permitting two APB masters to access a set of APB targets

+* apb_master_axi: an AXI target that is an APB master for reads and writes

 ### CPU, apb, boards, bbc, serial, storage